enormandeau/gawn/README.md

 [Jérémy Le Luyer](https://github.com/jleluyer).

 ## Description
-existing tools (e.g.: GMAP, TransDecoder, blastx, the Swissprot database, etc.) and an

 **GAWN** is a genome annotation pipeline that uses assembled transcriptome, either from the same species or from a related species, to create an evidence-based genome annotation.
 Its primary goal is to provide good enough genome annotation at a fraction of the time and effort required to run